avishekbh/PosIX-GAN/README.md

 tensorflow-gpu==1.8.0 <br />
 keras==2.1.6 <br />
-graphviz==0.10.1 <br />
 matplotlib==2.2.4 <br />
 Pillow==6.0.0 <br />
 pydot==1.4.1 <br />
 scipy==1.2.1 <br />

-Also, make sure to install python-tk: sudo apt-get install python-tk
+Also, make sure to install python-tk & graphviz: sudo apt-get install python-tk graphviz

 Please note that the data preparation task is vital and the following steps must be followed: